awslabs/chorus/docs/llamaindex_integration.md

 pip install llama-index llama-index-core
 ```

-### Using LlamaIndexAgentAdapter

-The `LlamaIndexAgentAdapter` is designed to translate between Chorus's message interface and LlamaIndex's agent interface.

-Similar to the LangChain adapter, we use the factory pattern to avoid pickling issues:
+## Basic Usage

+The `LlamaIndexAgentAdapter` allows you to wrap a LlamaIndex agent and use it within the Chorus framework.
+Here's a simple example:

 ```python
 from chorus.agents import LlamaIndexAgentAdapter